Universal Enveloping Algebras of Poisson Superalgebras: The PBW Theorem for Lie-Rinehart Superalgebras

-We next prove that $\psi$ induces an $S$-linear isomorphism between $\gr V$ and $\gr V'$.
-We first show that $\psi(T_p')\subseteq T_p$ using equation (\ref{eqn.filtration equation}).
+We next prove that $\psi$ induces an $S$-linear isomorphism between $\gr(V)$ and $\gr(V')$.
+We first show that $\psi(T_p')\subseteq T_p$ using equation \eqref{eq.filtration_eqn}.
 Indeed, by the above paragraph, it suffices to show an element of the form

 is mapped into $T_p$.
-However this is easy to see from the following process: \begin{itemize} \item Permute the $z_i$ so that they are in order \item Map this permuted element under $\psi$ \item Undo the permutations in the first step and use (\ref{eqn.filtration equation}) to obtain
+However, this is easy to see from the following process: \begin{itemize} \item Permute the $z_i$ so that they are in ascending order; \item Apply $\psi$ to the resulting element; \item Undo the permutations in the first step and use equation \eqref{eq.filtration_eqn} to obtain